More than 700 candidates have already registered with the Federal Election Commission to run for president in 2020.

 Controversies: Schultz has never been elected to public office.
 He’s also faced criticism for directives advanced by Starbucks under his leadership.
 In 2015, in the midst of national allegations of police brutality, Schultz tried to tackle race relations by having baristas scribble “race together” on Starbucks cups.
 One Starbucks executive received so much negative feedback about the initiative that he temporarily deleted his Twitter account to get away from it.
 Schultz himself has said he dreams big — sometimes, too big.
 “It may be a weakness in me: I’m always wondering what I’ll do next.
 Enough is never enough,” he wrote in his 2012 book, “Pour Your Heart into It.”

-Rep. John Delaney doesn’t have the strongest national name recognition, nor has he been in Congress that long (elected 2012).
+Former Rep. John Delaney doesn’t have the strongest national name recognition, nor was he in Congress that long (elected 2012).
 Perhaps that is why he announced his 2020 campaign so early — July of 2017, early — to get ahead of better known Democratic competitors.

 Qualifications: Delaney earned a bachelor’s degree from Columbia and a law degree from Georgetown.
 He also launched two companies that were traded on the New York Stock Exchange.
 The Democrat won his first election in 2012 after significant redistricting changes were made to Maryland’s map.
 As a member of Congress, Delaney has introduced legislation that would end partisan gerrymandering — a political tactic that arguably helped him get his job representing Maryland’s 6th district in the first place.